 - Able to operate a computer and other office productivity equipment; able to remain stationary at a computer for extended periods of time and move around their assigned workspace.

 HOW TO APPLY

-If interested in this role, please click on APPLY NOW button to send cover letter and resume by 31 August, 2023 and include “Senior Manager, MEL” in the subject line.
+If interested in this role, click on the APPLY NOW button below to email your cover letter and resume.
+Please include “Senior Manager, MEL” in the subject line.

 Nia Tero is a polycultural, global organization that strives to have an inclusive, equitable, and diverse work culture.
 We strongly encourage people from historically excluded groups to apply.

 The salary for this position is USD $105,000-$115,000 annually based on experience.
 Our compensation program is U.S. based and pay ranges are representative of compensation in the U.S. market.
 For positions outside of the U.S., pay rates are determined based on the applicable local regional market.